payola/Payola/README.md

 }
 ```

-In this example, a new plugin is created with name `Filter Values in Between`.
+In this example, a new plugin named `Filter Values in Between` is created`.
 The parameterless constructor `this()` is called to fill in values to the default constructor.
-Here you set up the parameters as well.
+Here you set up required parameters as well.

 The `evaluate` method is the one doing all the work.
 Here would be your code filtering the input graph.
 The `instance` variable contains all parameter values, `inputs` is a sequence of `Option[Graph]`'s - in our case just one as defined in `this()`.
-You can optionally report progress using the `progressReporter` function passed, which reports the progress to the user (values between 0 and 10).
+You can optionally report progress using the `progressReporter` function passed, which reports the progress to the user (values between 0.0 and 1.0).

-Entire plugin documentation can be found in the Developer Guide.
+More information about plugin architecture can be found in the [Developer Guide](#developer).
 If you intend to write your own plugin, please, refer there.

 ---
+<a name="developer"></a>
 ##### TODO - information about which libraries are used (where, why)

 # Developer Guide

 The Payola application consists of several layers and libraries that are all enclosed within a solution project ```payola```.
-The following sections will describe structure of the solution, the functionality hidden within the layers and libraries and their relations.
+The following sections describe structure of the solution, the functionality hidden within the layers and libraries and their relations.

 ## Solution structure

-The solution is defined using the [SBT](https://github.com/harrah/xsbt/wiki/ "SBT") which isn't tightly coupled to any particuale IDE, so you may generate corresponding project files for the most commonly used IDEs (e.g. IntelliJ IDEA, Eclipse).
-The SBT doesn't introduce any concept that can be directly used as a solution, but it can be emulated using projects and subprojects.
+The solution is defined using the [SBT](https://github.com/harrah/xsbt/wiki/ "SBT") which isn't tightly coupled to any particular IDE, so you may generate corresponding project files for the most commonly used IDEs (e.g. [IntelliJ IDEA](http://www.jetbrains.com/idea/), [Eclipse](http://www.eclipse.org)).
+SBT doesn't support any concept that can be directly used as a solution, but it can be emulated using projects and subprojects.
 In our case, the ```payola``` solution is just a project with no source files.
 The solution structure is:

 - ```payola```
 	- [```common```](#common)